Code-Institute-Submissions/thecoffeepalate/README.md

 Implementing the carousels with other content than pictures and make it responsive through devices has been quite a challenge, resulting in some trade-offs.

-My first idea was to have fixed height carousels but this resulted in a very complicated way to approach variable content.
+My first idea was to have fixed height carousels, but this resulted in a very complicated way to approach variable content.
 See [Debugging] section.

 Therefore, I saw the need to restructure the carousels so they would work properly.
 For that I used Bootstrap grid to make the carousel adjust to the content and turn it into a fully responsive feature across devices.